-- 1. Place the shock absorber spring over the shock absorber, compress the spring, and install the retainer. - 2.
-Place bushings and sleeves (where appropriate) into shock eyelet; then install shocks with two cap screws and nuts.

-- 3. Tighten the front shock absorber cap screws to 33 ft-lb and the rear shock absorber cap screws to 33 ft-lb knuckle. (upper) or 20 ft-lb (lower). - 4.
+- 1. Place the shock absorber spring over the shock absorber, compress the spring, and install the retainer. - Place bushings and sleeves (where appropriate) into shock eyelet; then install shocks with two cap screws and nuts. - 3.
+Tighten the front shock absorber cap screws to 33 ft-lb. - 4.
 Remove the vehicle from the support stand.